Xeljavin/xeljavin.github.io/README.md

 Yes, you heard it right.
 So I finally decided to learn HTML, CSS, and JavaScript to build my own website.

-> I may not remember all the syntaxs, but at least I understand how the code fuctions, sort of.
+> I may not remember all the syntax, but at least I understand how the code functions, sort of.